carolcheng520/QX/README.md

 # QX
-Rewrite and Reject Rule for QX.
+Rewrite and reject Rule for QX.

-Just for own use.